 website | 400 N 34 St (Fremont)

 This button of a coffee shop feels like one of the last hidden spots in Seattle.
-It’s in the middle of a artsy neighborhood off busy streets and is easy to miss.
+It’s in the middle of an artsy neighborhood off busy streets and is easy to miss.
 It uses a vintage cast-iron roaster to roast small batches of beans every day.

-My favorite bag to buy is the Lighthouse Blend (~$18.50).
+My favorite bag to buy is the Lighthouse Blend (~$20).
 It’s a medium roast that uses beans from Latin America to create a chocolatey-smooth cup.

 Espresso Vivace